Walking Control Based on Step Timing Adaptation: Whole body control

 \section{Whole body control}

-We use a hierarchical inverse dynamics controller described in \cite{herzog2016momentum} to control the desired swing foot motions computed in the previous section.
-This controller allows to specify a hierarchy of desired task space behaviors and constraints expressed as linear equalities and inequalities where it computes the optimal joint accelerations, contact forces and actuation torques to achieve them.
-The equations of motion and actuation limits (i.e. physical consistency) are in the highest priority.
-The equations of motion can be written as
+We use hierarchical inverse dynamics to control the desired swing foot motion, while enforcing robot constraints, non-slipping contacts and constant CoM height.
+We specify a hierarchy of desired task space behaviors and constraints expressed as linear equalities and inequalities and the controller computes the resulting optimal joint accelerations, contact forces and actuation torques.
+We describe in the following our control tasks and constraints, all details of the controller can be found in \cite{herzog2016momentum}.

-where $M$ is the robot inertia matrix, $q \in \mathbb{R}^n \times SE(3)$ is the vector of generalized coordinates, and $N$ groups together the Coriolis, centrifugal and gravitational effects. $S$ represents the joint selection matrix, $\tau$ is the vector of actuation torques, $J_c$ is the contact Jacobian, and $\lambda$ is the vector of generalized contact forces.
-In the following, we describe the tasks and constraints used with the controller, the details of the controller can be found in \cite{herzog2016momentum}.